bella2391/Learning/README.md

-# NodeTs-Something
+# Learning-Java-TypeScript

-I created this repository simply because I wanted to do something with node.js(main: typescript)!
+I created this repository simply because I wanted to do something with node.js(main: javascript, typescript)!
 There are other repositories, [Py-Something](https://github.com/bella2391/Py-Something.git) for learning.

 ## Description of each directory